 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Valuing Amex stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Amex's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Amex's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 31x.
-In other words, Amex shares trade at around 31x recent earnings.
+Amex's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 28x.
+In other words, Amex shares trade at around 28x recent earnings.

-That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
-The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.
+That's comparable to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).

 However, Amex's P/E ratio is best considered in relation to those of others within the credit services industry or those of similar companies.